About

 How private is this app?
 Do my PDFs get uploaded to the internet?

-Your files stay on your computer, and aren’t uploaded to the internet.
+Your files stay on your computer, and are not uploaded to the internet.
 This is so the app can be as fast and as privacy-oriented as possible.
-(Also, not having the expense of running servers is how we’re able to offer the free community version.)
+(Also, not having the expense of running servers to store/process files is how we’re able to offer the free community edition.)

 The main personal data that the app knows is: